mariuml/plan-my-trip/README.md

 ## Description

-An app that allows you to enter a city, then find local attractions and the local weather conditions in the area searched.
+A travel app that allows users to find attractions in the city that they are travelling to.
+Six attractions are currently available.
+The app also provides the forecast for the next five days in that city.

 ## Usage

 ### How-to

->>***Add in step-by-step***
+1. Type in the name of a city
+2. Select one category that you want to view on the map
+3. Click search

+. . . . . . . . . . .

+*To view a previous search result, click one of the buttons in the search history.*

 ### Visuals
 ![Placeholder for app image or gif](./assets/media/)

 ## Deployment

-If you would like to see the finished website please click on the link below
+Click [here]() to use **Plan My Trip**!

 ## Credits